AbsolutelyLudicrous/cbus-2018/README.md

 There is no dirth of trolls in our world and our app's rating system helps deal with these hapless souls.
 Say you showed up to your socialist baby-eating competition, only to find your time wasted because it was fake.
-You can simply go back into the calendar, pull up your already-happened events and rate it with a like or dislike.
+You can simply go back into the calendar, pull up your already-happened events and report it for being a nonexistant event.
 The idiot user who created this fake event will have this factored into their karma score - so that in the future, this user's events will be ranked towards the bottom of the content anybody sees.